microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 #### Steps to create pipeline variables

-For our script to be able to access the variables defined in our script, we will need to manually create them in our pipeline settings using the following steps:
+For our pipeline to be able to access the variables defined in code, we will need to manually create the variables in our pipeline settings using the following steps:

 1. Click the ellipsis (…) on the top right of the page and in the drop-down click *Variables*
 2. Click *+ Add* in the pipeline variables view to add a new variable.
-3. Perform step 3 twice and add the following variables
+3. Perform step 3 two times to add the following variables
    - name: `solution.name`
      - **value**: <desired zip file name.
 In this example, *contosoUniversity*>
    - name: `solution.path`